Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 2. Fridge Deodorizer

-Inside of refrigerator with shelves full of food in glass and plastic containers, with powdered deodorizer in small dish.
+Fridge full of glass and plastic containers with deodorizer a small dish.

 Soak up unpleasant smells in your refrigerator using diatomaceous earth.
 The powder’s absorbent qualities allow it to take in odors to keep your fridge smelling fresh.
 Fill a small, open-topped container with about ½ cup of food-grade diatomaceous earth and place it on a middle or high shelf where children can’t reach.
 Swap it out every week or two for the best results.